Telehealth: Teledentistry

 Teledentistry is the use of information technology and telecommunications for dental care, consultation, education, and public awareness in the same manner as telehealth and telemedicine.

 Teleaudiology

-Tele-audiology is the utilization of telehealth to provide audiological services and may include the full scope of audiological practice.
-This term was first used by Dr Gregg Givens in 1999 in reference to a system being developed at East Carolina University in North Carolina, USA.
+Tele-audiology (or teleaudiology) is the utilization of telehealth to provide audiological services and may include the full scope of audiological practice.
+This term was first used by Gregg Givens in 1999 in reference to a system being developed at East Carolina University in North Carolina, US.

+Teleneurotherapy

+Teleneurotherapy uses computers and communications technology to deliver neurotherapy remotely.
+Organisms receive physical stimuli, such as sounds (through mechanoreceptors and mitochondria across different organ systems) and light (through photoreceptors located in the retina and mitochondria) that alter neuronal activity in specific brain zones.
+Research indicates that systematic physical stimuli produced by standard electronic devices, such as tablets with headphones, may treat online injured nervous systems by modulating neuronal plasticity.
+Evidence suggests that teleneurotherapy may elevate neurological treatment if it considers the treating effect of a systematic abiotic impact of physical forces with key parameters of the mother-fetus interaction.
+Recent research implemented the APIN method (see above) in the online treatment of patients with different neurological conditions, which showed therapeutic effects.